nginx/unit-docs/source/unitctl.rst

 Send configuration payloads to Unit
 +++++++++++++++++++++++++++++++++++

-Unitctl can accept custom request payloads and query given API endpoints with them.
+Using the **execute** command, Unitctl can accept custom request payloads and query given API endpoints with them.
 The request payload must be passed in using the **-f** flag either as a filename or using the **-** filename to denote the use of stdin as shown in the example below.

 .. code-block:: console